penumbra-zone/penumbra/docs/protocol/src/protocol/action_descriptions/spend.md

 # Spend Descriptions

-Each output contains an SpendBody and a zk-SNARK spend proof.
+Each spend contains an SpendBody and a zk-SNARK spend proof.

 ## Spend zk-SNARK Statements